nmshd/documentation/_docs_integrate/10-connector-installation.md

 1. make your existing MongoDB available for the connector
 2. place the file [examples/docker-compose-with-existing-mongodb.yml](https://raw.githubusercontent.com/nmshd/nmshd.github.io/main/_docs_integrate/examples/docker-compose-with-existing-mongodb.yml) as `docker-compose.yml` in a folder of your choice
 3. create a config file that can be mounted inside the Connector.
 Fill the config file using the [configuration docs]({% link _docs_integrate/11-connector-configuration.md %}) and the [example config file](https://raw.githubusercontent.com/nmshd/nmshd.github.io/main/_docs_integrate/examples/example.config.json)
-4. replace the marked \<fields\> in the compose file with your values
+4. replace all `<placeholders>` in the compose file with the corresponding values
 5. (optional) follow the steps under [log file mounting](#log-file-mounting) if you want to persist and access the log files on the host system
 6. execute `docker compose up -d` in the shell